-Work Permit is a document for the foreigners which will let to work in Canada.
-Besides few jobs categories which are specially exempted; all foreigners who are seeking a job in Canada requires work permit visa before entering Canada.
+Work Permit is a document for the foreigners that will let to work in Canada.
+Besides few job categories that are specially exempted, all foreigners seeking a job in Canada require a work permit visa before entering Canada.

 It is issued based on a Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).